bacontime/blog-mirror/art/isomorphic.md

 <summary>Doppelgangers: (7,2), (7,3)</summary>
 ![A (7,2) isomorphic note layout.](isomorphic/r/isomorphic72.webp "A (7,2) isomorphic note layout.")
 ![A (7,3) isomorphic note layout.](isomorphic/r/isomorphic73.webp "A (7,3) isomorphic note layout.")

+(7,3) is similar to (7,4) in that the layout looks like a mess, but the common triad chords seem easy to play.
 </details>